-- Decision: If the dispute is still not resolved between the parties after stage two, it will be reviewed by the FOS who will make a final determination.
+- Decision: If the dispute is still not resolved between the parties after stage two, it will be reviewed by an ombudsman who will make a final determination.
 Once accepted by the applicant, it cannot be reviewed or appealed.

 What will the ombudsman look at?

-After receiving a complaint, the FOS will consider if the insurance provider:
+After receiving a complaint, the ombudsman will consider if the insurance provider:

 - was fair and prompt in their response

 - took adequate steps to facilitate a prompt repair to reduce the applicant’s burden (if they choose to repair the vehicle)

 - offered a “fair” and “sufficient” cash settlement to cover repairs that would be covered by the claim

 - based the cash settlement on a quote for repairs by an authorised reparier